 Why Hiking is the Best Exercise

 When I was in college, I joined the Outing Club.It was my first taste of what hiking and camping were really all about.
 The club was a great group of people who had been enjoying the great outdoors for many years and lived to tell about it.
-I was taught how to put up a tent and build a fire.
+I was taught how to put up a tent and build a fire and why you don't wear cotton hiking. .
 In addition, they showed me how to prevent bears from rummaging in my food stuffs.
 However, I was NOT told quite a number of things that I have had to discover on my own over the last 25 years.

 I am going to include a few links to hiking gear you may want to invest in before you head out on the trail.
 Be prepared in mind, body, and spirit.
 Then head out into the woods with your hiking partner and enjoy the great outdoors!